husky/husky_cartographer_navigation/README.md

   2. Install the following ROS packages:

-     `sudo apt-get install ros-melodic-husky-* ros-melodic-cartographer`
+     `sudo apt-get install ros-melodic-husky-* ros-melodic-cartographer-ros`

-  3. Open two new terminal/tabs, source the workspace for each terminal/tab:
+  3. Build the workspace and open two new terminal/tabs, source the workspace for each terminal/tab:

      `source devel/setup.bash`